 In general, there isn't much of a difference between multivitamins made for men and women.
 Most of them have a similar combination of vitamins and minerals in nearly the same amounts.
 But the major distinction is limited to a handful of particular minerals.

-For instance, men and women require the same essential 25 vitamins and minerals for over health, but the consumption amount for each gender varies.*
+For instance, men and women require the same essential 25 vitamins and minerals for overall health, but the consumption amount for each gender varies.*

-The Adequate Intake (IE) and Recommended Dietary Allowance (RDA) limits for the majority of vitamins and minerals have been determined by the Institute of Medicine now known as the National Academy of Medicine.
+Adequate Intake (IE) and Recommended Dietary Allowance (RDA) are measurements that represent the daily dietary requirements for men and women of various ages in order to preserve the body's proper functioning.
+These limits for the majority of vitamins and minerals have been determined by the Institute of Medicine now known as the National Academy of Medicine.